9 THINGS YOU SHOULD KNOW ABOUT TRAVEL INSURANCE

 You are now a total of £150 better off with Policy 2.

-We all hope to never have to make any claims on our travels, but shit happens.
+We all hope to never have to make any claims on our travels, but things can and do go wrong all the time.
 It’s worth looking at the bigger picture when considering which policy to opt for in the first place.
+With many travel insurance providers it’s also possible to reduce your excess to zero by paying an extra fee up front, which is an option worth considering.

 Also, check for any special conditions concerning excess in your policy wording.
 For example, I’ve come across a few policies that apply a much higher excess specifically for emergency medical repatriation by air ambulance or helicopter in Nepal (and some policies that just won’t cover it full stop).
 As we have trekked in Nepal before, and will be doing so again, this is something we take note of and factor into our decision making process when choosing a policy.